tabsteveyang/MERN-jwt-authentication-boilerplate/README.md

 ```

 ### Back-End:
-Apply the middleware in a route and run the helper function in the begening can protect a route. <br>
+Apply the middleware in a route and run the helper function in the begening of the callback function can protect a route. <br>
 <br>
 For example: